flenniken/collections/docs/aws-config.md

 * click "Create access key" link on the upper right
 * select "Command Line Interface (CLI)", check confirm, press next
 * press "Create access key"

+* determine your region.
+You can see the available regions in the console dropdown in the upper right hand side of the window. e.g. us-west-2.

 * add the credentials to the docker container with the following command.

 ~~~